Aaroneld/Aaroneld/README.md

 My name is Aaron Merrifield, </br>
 [LinkedIn](https://www.linkedin.com/in/aaroneld/)

-I am a fullstack web developer who specializes in React and RESTful APIs with Express/Spring Boot.
+I am a software engineer who specializes in React and RESTful APIs with Express/Spring Boot.
 I am open to new technologies!

 Repos of mine you might like: